gpstar81/GPStar-proton-pack/OPERATION.md

 ## Menu Level 2

-**Important:** The Neutrona Wand Menu Level 2 can only be reached while both the Neutrona Wand and Proton Pack are powered down.
+**Important:** The Neutrona Wand Menu Level 2 can only be reached while Cyclotron is turned off in Proton Pack.

 To access the Menu Level 2, use the `Top Dial` on the top of the wand.
-When you reach the the next menu level, the Slo-blo LED will light up to indicate this menu state and also audio cues from the system.
+When you reach the the next menu level, the Slo-Blo LED will light up to indicate this menu state and also audio cues from the system.
 ![](images/OperationNeutrona10.jpg)

 | Menu&nbsp;Level&nbsp;2 | Purpose | Intensify Button | Barrel Wing Button |